 Therefore in short it’s NOT a pyramid scheme, but it does certainly come close & it’s easy to see how there could be a lot of confusion surrounding this which is why I decided to take a moment to clear it up.

-Sadly You Probably Won’t Actually Make Money With Level Rewards…
+Why You Probably Won’t Make Money…

 The truth is that whilst Level Rewards is made to seem easy the average Joe who’s not an online marketing expert probably won’t really make much money with it.
 The reason for that is because it all comes down to promoting it…